bamggm/pi.nvim/README.md

 ```

 #### Tmux Users (Optional)
-You can use [`nvim-tmux-navigation`](https://github.com/alexghergh/nvim-tmux-navigation) and set the following bindings to easily navigate between terminal.
+You can use [`nvim-tmux-navigation`](https://github.com/alexghergh/nvim-tmux-navigation) and set the following bindings to easily navigate between terminal and editor.

 ```lua
 return {